NextCodeBlock/NextCodeBlockWebsite/_posts/2023-02-06-implement-openapi-specification-for-webapi-by-swagger.md

 {% include image.html url="/assets/img/posts/2023/02/DefaultSwagger.JPG" description="Swagger documentation of your RESTful Api" title="Figure-1: Swagger documentation of your RESTful Api" %}

+### Try it out
 Now, if you click on one of the displayed items (for example, GET ​/Product), a form similar to the image below will be displayed.
-{% include image.html url="/assets/img/posts/2023/02/Tryitout_GetMethod_Swagger.JPG" description="Try to execute Get method of Product Api" title="Figure-3: Try to execute Get method of Product Api" %}
+{% include image.html url="/assets/img/posts/2023/02/Tryitout_GetMethod_Swagger.JPG" description="Try to execute Get method of Product Api" title="Figure-2: Try to execute Get method of Product Api" %}

 Click on the **Try it out** button and then press the **Execute** button.
-After execution, you will see the result like Figure-4.
+After execution, you will see the result like Figure-3.
-{% include image.html url="/assets/img/posts/2023/02/Execute_GetMethod_Swagger.JPG" description="Executed Get method of Product Api" title="Figure-4: Executed Get method of Product Api" %}
+{% include image.html url="/assets/img/posts/2023/02/Execute_GetMethod_Swagger.JPG" description="Executed Get method of Product Api" title="Figure-3: Executed Get method of Product Api" %}

 ### Personalize the Swagger UI
 You can also customize the information displayed in the swagger documentation.
 For example, you can add contact details so that customers or developers can contact you if there is a problem.
 To do this, change the AddSwaggerGen method as follows.